artificially-ai/eureka-service/README.md

 # Dependencies

+* Configuration Service
-This microservice depends on the Configuration Service in order to retrieve its settings.
+  * This microservice depends on the Configuration Service in order to retrieve its settings.
 It means that before starting this server, please make sure that the one it depends on is already running.

-You can find out how to run the Configuration Service here: [Configuration Service](https://github.com/ekholabs/configuration-service)
+  * You can find out how to run the Configuration Service here: [Configuration Service](https://github.com/ekholabs/configuration-service)

+In a dependency order priority, the Configuration Service should be started before everything else.

 # Pulling the Docker Image